Figma to HTML: How to export a Figma design into HTML3 min read

 More here: Vibe coding from Figma in Anima Playground

-Figma to Email-compatible HTML
+Figma to email-compatible HTML

 - Select “Email-compatible” in the export settings

-- Preview and test the layout inside the Playground
+- Preview layouts inside the Playground

 Benefits of using Anima

-Feature | Description |
+Feature | Advantage |

 ---|---|

-Responsive Code | Auto-layout and breakpoints turn into media queries |
+Responsive Code | AutoLayout and breakpoints translate into media queries |

-Clean Output | Well-structured HTML and CSS for developers |
+Clean Output | Readable, structured HTML and CSS for developers |

-Speed | Developers deliver projects up to 10x faster |
+Speed | Deliver projects up to 10x faster |

-AI Customization | Adapt output to frameworks and accessibility needs |
+AI Customization | Tailor code to frameworks and accessibility needs |

-Flexible Workflow | Use either plugin or web-based Playground |
+Flexible Workflow | Export from the Figma plugin or Anima Playground |

-Get Started with Anima
+Get started with Anima

 FAQs on Figma to HTML Conversion